AlekPawlowski/wita_projekt/README.md

 Project goal is to increase my front end skills.

 ## Current todos and questions:
-    - choose ui for a project
+    - choose ui for a project (chakra/material for preproccesor to)
-    - choose style preproccesor for a project
-    - what will happen when user is unlogged, what he can see then?
+    - what will happen when user is unlogged, what he can see then? - move to log in user
-    - how to get all users from database
+    - how to get all users from database - figure it out
     - how to mark failure description and pictures in data base (can be 0 or can be 100 so how to manage that)
     - generic correct types for supabase
     - organize supbase
 ## Technologies:
 1. supbase to hold all user/estates (database)
 2. Front
     - react + ts
     - redux/context api to hold state
-    - tanstack query
-    - scss to style (or styled components )?
     - vite as a builder
-    - axios for api calls
-    - formik
+    - react hook form
-    - yup schema
+    - zoda
     - to find: some react picture carousel

 ## requirements